 Disruption of school operations is not tolerated and may constitute a misdemeanor offense.
+Persons participating in any of the following behaviors could be removed from district property and legally trespassed from entering the property again.
 As identified by state law, disruptions include the following: